strapi/documentation/CONTRIBUTING.md

 Strapi is an open-source project administered by [the Strapi team](https://strapi.io/company).
 We appreciate your interest and efforts to contribute to Strapi.

-All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
+All efforts to contribute are highly appreciated.
+We recommend you talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
 Please note that contributions, pull requests, and issues should be written in English.

 ## Open Development & Community Driven

 Strapi is an open-source project.
 See the [LICENSE](https://github.com/strapi/documentation/blob/main/LICENSE) file for licensing information.
 All of the work is available on GitHub.

-The core team and the contributors send pull requests which go through the same validation process.
+The core team and the contributors send pull requests that go through the same validation process.

 ## Code of Conduct